zachreborn/jzadventures.github.io/content/en/about/index.md

 ---
-title: "About"
+title: "About Us"
-description: "A few years ago, while visiting or, rather, rummaging about Notre-Dame, the author of this book found, in an obscure nook of one of the towers, the following word, engraved by hand upon the wall: —ANANKE."
+description: "Jamie and Zach met at Think|Stack a few years ago.
+We quickly hit it off when we discovered so many of our favorite hobbies overlapped.
+We both love to hike, camp, and travel.
+We also both love to cook and eat good food.
+We are both very excited to start this new chapter in our lives together."
-featured_image: '/images/Victor_Hugo-Hunchback.jpg'
+featured_image: 'assets/images/engaged_lake.jpeg'
 menu:
   main:
     weight: 1
 ---
-{{< figure src="/images/Victor_Hugo-Hunchback.jpg" title="Illustration from Victor Hugo et son temps (1881)" >}}

-_The Hunchback of Notre-Dame_ (French: _Notre-Dame de Paris_) is a French Romantic/Gothic novel by Victor Hugo, published in 1831.
-The original French title refers to Notre Dame Cathedral, on which the story is centered.
-English translator Frederic Shoberl named the novel The Hunchback of Notre Dame in 1833 because at the time, Gothic novels were more popular than Romance novels in England.
-The story is set in Paris, France in the Late Middle Ages, during the reign of Louis XI.

-# Ipsum Lorem
+{{< figure src="assets/images/engaged_lake.jpeg" title="Moments after Zach popped the question to Jamie" >}}

-Ipsum lorem dolor sit amet, consectetur adipiscing elit.
+_Zach and Jamie_ Ipsum lorem dolor sit amet, consectetur adipiscing elit.
 Donec a diam lectus.
 Sed sit amet ipsum mauris.
 Maecenas congue ligula ac quam viverra nec consectetur ante hendrerit.
 Donec et mollis dolor.
 Praesent et diam eget libero egestas mattis sit amet vitae augue.
 Nam tincidunt congue enim, ut porta lorem lacinia consectetur.